 We've put all these options to the test and picked out the best free video converters based on their features and ease of use.

-If you're converting videos from YouTube, bear in mind that downloading videos is against its terms of service.
+Though do bear in mind that if you're converting videos from YouTube, downloading videos is against its terms of service.
 It's also potentially a copyright infringement unless you have permission from the copyright holder, or the video is in the public domain.

-More than just YouTube, you can also download and convert videos from Facebook, Vimeo, Metacafe and more, and Any Video Converter Free also features the option to rip audio from CDS and DVDs.
+It’s not just for YouTube, either; you can also download and convert videos from Facebook, Vimeo, Metacafe and more, and Any Video Converter Free also features the option to rip audio from CDs and DVDs.

 You'll find support for all of the video formats you can shake a stick at, including ready made profiles for different devices, and editing options such as trimming, cropping and rotating allow for basic cleanup tasks.
 If you want to get creative, you can experiment with video effects to achieve a unique look as well.